Somali Police Force

-The Somali Police Force (SPF; Ciidanka Booliska Soomaaliya (CBS); قوة الشرطة الصومالية) is the national police force and the main civil law enforcement agency of Somalia.
+The Somali Police Force (SPF; Ciidanka Booliska Soomaaliyeed (CBS); قوات الشرطة الصومالية) is the national police force and the main civil law enforcement agency of Somalia.
 As with most other police forces in the world, its duties include crime fighting, traffic control, maintaining public safety, counter-terrorism.
 It is under the jurisdiction of the Minister of Internal Security.

 It served from 1960 to 1991 as one of the principal organs of the Somali Armed Forces and upon reorganisation distanced itself away from the Armed Forces.
 While organised at a national level, each arm reports to a county police authority, which in turn divides its force by local Police Divisions, headquartered at local police stations; the police force was later reconstituted at the start of the 21st century.

-In an emergency, the police can be reached by dialing 888 from any telephone in Somalia.
+In an emergency, the police can be reached by dialing 991 from any telephone in Somalia.

 History

 In 1884 the British formed an armed constabulary to police the Somaliland coast.
 In 1910 the British created the Somaliland Coastal Police, and in 1912 they established the Somaliland Camel Corps to police the interior.

 In 1926 the colonial authorities formed the Somaliland Police Force.
 Commanded by British officers, the force included Somalis in its lower ranks.
 Armed rural constabulary (XirXiran) supported this force by bringing offenders to court, guarding prisoners, patrolling townships, and accompanying nomadic tribesmen over grazing areas.

 In 1960, the British Somaliland Somaliland Scouts joined with the (Police Corps of Somalia) (1910–1960) to form a new Somali Police Force, which consisted of about 3,700 men.
 The authorities also organized approximately 1,000 of the force as the Daraawishta Booliska, a mobile group used to keep peace between warring clans in the interior.
 Until 1991, the government considered the SPF a part of the armed forces.
 In its inception in 1960, Mohamed Abshir Muse became the first commander of the police force.

 In 1961, the SPF established an air wing, equipped with Cessna light aircraft and one Douglas DC-3.
 The unit operated from improvised landing fields near remote police posts.
 The wing provided assistance to field police units and to the Daraawishta through the airlift of supplies and personnel and reconnaissance.
 During the final days of Barre's regime, the air wing operated two Cessna light aircraft and two DO-28 Skyservants.

 The late President of Somalia Siad Barre was among the senior officers and commanders formed under the colonial forces who led the Somali Police Force and Somali National Army after independence in 1960.